top of page

 The Power of Reflection

-How to Understand My Behavior Patterns
+How to Approach Understanding Human Behavior Patterns

 Bringing the Unconscious to Light

 One of the most challenging aspects of understanding our behavior patterns is that many of them operate on an unconscious level.
 We may not be fully aware of the fears, desires, or past experiences that drive our actions.
 To bring these unconscious motivations to light, it’s essential to engage in practices that promote self-awareness and introspection.
+Evidence-based approaches such as mindfulness and journaling have been shown to be effective for this purpose.

 Mindfulness and Meditation